gerph/riscos-presenter/rougol/speaker-notes.md

 This is the implementation of the *Show command.
 We use a context handler to ensure that whilst it’s running we’re in paged mode.
 That means that when the screen gets filled, you have to do something to let the output continue.

 We enumerate through the variables that match the argument.
-Regular variables are printed with GSTrans escaping - the GSTrans module supports both decoding and encoding - and then we construct a suffix for the type of variable that’s present.
-Finally, we send the line all to the VDU system for printing.
+Regular variables are printed with GSTrans escaping - the GSTrans python module supports both decoding and encoding - and then we construct a suffix for the type of variable that’s present.
+Finally, we send the line to the VDU system for printing.

-Not everything is simple - some things that are made easy in RISC OS don’t have easy translations into the Python code - but mostly it’s just a matter of implementing what you need, as you need it.
+Not everything is simple - some things that are made easy in RISC OS don’t have easy translations into the Python code.
+But mostly it’s just a matter of implementing what you need, as you need it.
 Fortunately, I know RISC OS pretty well.

 A couple of months ago, I found myself saying “Dear gosh, MessageTrans_EnumerateTokens is tedious” as I found I needed to implement it.
 And then 10 minutes later, I had an implementation working.
 It’s a nice to find that something that’s a bit tedious on RISC OS actually only takes 10 minutes to implement.
 That’s not quite how I remember it being on RISC OS Classic.